Jet-omnivore/Cool-game/README.md

-A game made in love2d and lua.
+A game made in Love2d and Lua.